 Check up at a Reno clinic

 If you or someone you know is suffering from a chronic disease, neurological disease, or Lyme disease, Sierra Integrative Medical Center can help.
-We are a Reno clinic that provides unique integrative medical treatments.
+We are a Reno clinic and considered the top holistic health center of Reno that provides unique integrative medical treatments.
 Contact us today for a consultation on how we may be able to help with your affliction.